 The Fair Labor Standards Act (FLSA), which exempts employees from minimum wage and overtime requirements, has been interpreted narrowly by the Supreme Court since the ‘50s.
 A recent case has given the Supreme Court reason to interpret FLSA exemptions more broadly.
 What does this mean for employers when it comes to legal disputes?
 RTR Consulting gives you the details about the exemptions and what they could mean for you, as an employer, in court.

 Considering the Case

 Encino Motorcars v.
 Navarro demonstrates an employer violating the FLSA in not paying employees overtime.
 Encino Motorcars, LLC was sued by current and former employees because they believed the employees were exempt from the overtime requirement.
 The Court changed the Ninth Circuit’s decision, which held that certain employees were indeed exempt.
 A broader interpretation caused the Court to rethink their decision, giving the employer the advantage.
 JD Supra, LLC, notes, “According to the Court, the principal did not serve as ‘a useful guidepost for interpreting the FLSA.’
 Instead, the Court ruled, courts are only obligated to give the exemptions a ‘fair reading.’”

 Changes in Court

-Employers can have a better chance at winning their case with the perspective shift in reviewing the law for FLSA disputes.
+Employers can have a better chance of winning their case with the perspective shift in reviewing the law for FLSA disputes.
 It will be easier for courts to find employees exempt in cases like Encino Motorcars v.
 Navarro.
-When the ruling is too close to make a decision, the broader interpretation gives an employer the advantage when resolving an FLSA exemption dispute.
+When the ruling is too close to making a decision, the broader interpretation gives an employer the advantage when resolving an FLSA exemption dispute.

 Staying Updated on Current Legislation